davidpolverari/dcfldd/README.md

 ## License

 Licensed under the terms of the GNU General Public License version 2 or later.
-For more information, refer to the [acompanying license information](COPYING).
+For more information, refer to the [accompanying license information](COPYING).